Playing for 3D Human Recovery: Experiments

 \textbf{Image-based 3D Human Recovery.} We evaluate the use of synthetic data under two data mixture settings: blended training (BT) and finetuning (FT).
 Results are collated in Table \ref{tab:effectiveness_on_image}.
 In \textbf{blended training (BT)}, synthetic \name data is directly mixed with a standard basket of real datasets \cite{kolotouros2019learning} (Human3.6M \cite{ionescu2013human3}, MPI-INF-3DHP \cite{mehta2017monocular}, LSP \cite{johnson2010clustered}, LSP-Extended \cite{Johnson2011LearningEH}, MPII \cite{andriluka20142d} and COCO \cite{lin2014microsoft}).
 Compared with the HMR and HMR+ baselines, blended training achieves 7.0 mm and 5.7 mm improvements in PA-MPJPE, surpassing methods such as SPIN \cite{kolotouros2019learning} that requires online registration or VIBE~\cite{kocabas2020vibe} that leverages temporal information.
 As for \textbf{finetuning (FT)}, we finetune a pretrained model with mixed data.
 Since finetuing is much faster than blended training, this allows us to perform data mixture on more base methods such as SPIN \cite{kolotouros2019learning} and PARE \cite{kocabas2021pare}.
 Finetuning leads to considerable improvements in PA-MPJPE compared to the original HMR (11.8 mm), HMR+ (6.2 mm), SPIN (7.2 mm) and PARE (4.1 mm) baselines.

 \textbf{Video-based 3D Human Recovery.} In Table \ref{tab:effectiveness_on_video}, we validate that data mixture is also effective for video-based methods.
 We conduct the study with the popular VIBE \cite{kocabas2020vibe} as the base model.
 VIBE uses a pretrained SPIN model as the feature extractor for each frame, and we train the temporal modules with datasets indicated in Table \ref{tab:effectiveness_on_video}.
+The results of training with MI3 and 3DPW are quoted from the official codebase~\footnote{\url{https://github.com/mkocabas/VIBE/issues/99\#issuecomment-708351802}}.
 We obtain the following observations.
 First, when training alone, \name outperforms MPI-INF-3DHP with an equal number of training data.
 Second, the full set of \name is comparable with the in-domain training source (3DPW train set), even slightly better in PA-MPJPE.
 Third, \name is complementary to real datasets as blended training leads to highly competitive results in all metrics.

 \textbf{Comparison with Other Data-driven Methods.} We highlight that \name is a large-scale, diverse dataset for 3D human recovery.
 In Table \ref{tab:other_data_driven}, we compare \name with several other recent works that provide additional data for human pose and shape estimation.
 We show that \name is a practical training source that improves the performance of various base methods.
 Notably, \name slightly surpasses AGORA, which is built with expensive industry-level human scans of high-quality geometry and texture.
 This result suggests that scaling with game-playing data at a lower cost achieves a similar effect.